emagiz/emdocs/mds/microlearning/microlearning-creating-test-messages.md

 ## Assignment

-Create a test message for a onramp or offramp flow within your (Academy) project based on a eMagiz definition.
+Create a test message for a onramp or offramp flow within your (Academy) project based on a eMagiz definition and create a test message for a onramp or offramp flow within your (Academy) project based on a example message.

 ## Key takeaways